nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/DN_OBJECTS.md

 notes.push({
     id: 5,
     category: "Observation",
-    text: "I have found that slowing down and thinking about the problem, and writing out the comments makes it vastly easier to write code."
+    text: "I have found that slowing down and thinking about the problem, and writing out the comments makes it vastly easier to write code.",
     author: "Gib Jeffries",
     date: "2021-01-18"
 })